f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   POST https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-licensing:licensing/f5-system-licensing-install:install

-In the body of the API call, add the following JSON payload which references the **registration-key** as a variable in postman:
+In the body of the API call, add the following JSON payload which references the **registration-key** as a variable in Postman:

 .. code-block:: json